nwinch/webpack-dotenv-plugin/README.md

 It then reads, parses and exports the listed env vars from `.env` into stringified `process.env` so it can be bundled for use with webpack.

+Externally set environment variables will override vars set in `.env`.

 ```js
 // webpack.config.js
 const DotenvPlugin = require('webpack-dotenv-plugin');